satya-arjunan/visocyteold/Utilities/Doxygen/pages/EnvironmentVariables.md

 PV_SETTINGS_DEBUG | (obsolete) Use **VISOCYTE_LOG_APPLICATION_VERBOSITY** instead.
 PV_DEBUG_APPLY_BUTTON | (obsolete) Use **VISOCYTE_LOG_APPLICATION_VERBOSITY** instead.

-ParaView supports generating logs that includes debugging and tracking information.
+Visocyte supports generating logs that includes debugging and tracking information.
 The log messages are categorized and it is possible to temporarily elevate the log level for any category using the following environment variables.
 The value for each of the variables can be a number in the range